toddself/dr-sax/readme.md

 It presents both a standard (non-streaming) and transform stream interface for converting HTML to markdown.

-## Compliance
-This library is [<span style="text-decoration: strikethrough">Standard</span> Common Markdown](https://github.com/jgm/stmd) compliant.
-The only difference between the input HTML and the output HTML is the lack of additional `\n` characters around block level elements.
-Since HTML is whitespace agnostic, these do not present a material difference in the rendering of the HTML by a user-agent.
-You can test markdown compliance against both [marked](https://github.com/chjj/marked) and stmd by running the test suite.

 ## Installing

 `npm install --save dr-sax`